top of page

 Tip:

-Move all the social media apps to a separate folder or set up screen time limits.
+Move all social media apps to a separate folder or set up screen time limits.
 Make checking your phone a choice, not a reflex.

 9. Journaling: Your Safe Space for Self-Reflection